2021-03-01

 If we wanted to create a shared mutable container where each element is also

-itself doesn’t need to be boxed since we can hand out &shared mut
+Vec itself doesn’t need to be boxed since we can hand out shared, mutable references

 This is essentially how many higher level languages make shared mutability work: by boxing each value.
 When we employ this strategy in Ante however, we don’t even need to box every value.
 Just boxing container elements and union data is often sufficient.